ahlstromcj/seq66/README.md

         *   Issue #118 Make virtual ports ports enabled by default.
         *   Issue #119 "Quantized Record Active does not work" fixed.
             Note-mapping also fixed with this issue.
-        *   Implemented drag-and-drop of one MIDI file onto the Live grid.
+        *   Added drag-and-drop of one MIDI file onto the Live grid.
+        *   Added the export of most project configuration files to another directory.
         *   Multiple tempo events can be drawn in a line in the data pane.
             They can be dragged up and down in the data pane.
         *   If configured for double-click, can now open or create a pattern